For general enquiries please contact us at email@example.com

 As well as holding the (part-time) post of Learning Officer, Jennifer works for part of the week as a Research Assistant at the University of Edinburgh, where she also does occasional lecturing and other teaching duties.
 When not working, Jennifer enjoys walking, bird-watching, music and theatre.
 She maintains an active social media presence, both personally and for the learning team (Twitter @as_learn).

-Becca joined Archaeology Scotland in October 2016 as a Project Officer working with the Heritage Hero Awards and Adopt-a-Monument.
-Becca recently completed her PhD at the University of Stirling, which focuses on the palaeoecology and geoarchaeology of Norse farms in Iceland.
+Becca joined Archaeology Scotland in October 2016 as maternity cover Project Officer working with the Heritage Hero Awards and Adopt-a-Monument.
+Becca recently completed her PhD at the University of Stirling, which focused on the palaeoecology and geoarchaeology of Norse farms in Iceland.
 Her archaeological interests lie primarily in historical human-environment relationships and the study of cultural landscapes.
 She also has a passion for science and archaeology outreach, believing archaeology, heritage and the natural environment should be accessible to all.
-When not at work Becca can be found out and about exploring Scotland’s mountains and coastlines.
+Becca runs the Heritage Hero Awards Twitter account.
+When not at work Becca can be found out and about exploring Scotland’s mountains and coastlines

 Doug Rocks Macqueen

 Doug is the Coordinator for Scottish Archaeology Month and helps develop Archaeology Scotland’s membership.
 He has a range of archaeology experience having worked from New Mexico to Belize to Scotland.
 His work has primarily been public engagement from genetics to supercomputers and of course archaeology.
 He also does research into the profession of archaeology.

 BSc (High Hons), MSc (with Distinction), FSA (Scot)